amiteliav/CSD-Audio-Only/README.md

 ## Model Architecture - High Level
 The high-level architecture of our proposed model is presented in Fig. 1.
 It consists of three main blocks: Embedding, Transformer, and Classification.
+The Embedding block linearly projects the input data and generates the input tokens for the Transformer model.
+The Transformer block captures complex relations within its input data.
+The Classification block maps the learned features to the final output predictions.
 ![Model Architecture - High Level](doc/Figures/model_arch_high_level.png)

 ## Model Architecture - High Level